adam-p/yesterday-i-learned/random.md

 1. The great collectorism occurred [during the 90s][vice 2].
 1. "Pussy" in "Don't be a pussy" didn't originate from pussy the cat; it originated from latin [*Pusillanimous*][merriam-webster] for cowardly.
 1. Vikings used ravens to navigate.
 They brought ravens aboard their ships, then released them and sailed in the same direction to find land.
 The raven was so important to them that it became the symbol on their flag.
-1. "Performing a burnout in a front wheel drive vehicle is likely to result in damage to the drivetrain."
 1. [HJR][dpreview] stands for "hand jitter reduction", nothing to do with "high".
 1. Haboobs are Arabian dust storms that come before an actual storm.
 1. There are two official color palettes for the French flag : "Dark blue" for public & military buildings and "Light Blue" for TV & government appearences/meetings.
-1. [Ringworm][wikipedia 78] is not actually worm; it is fungal.
-1. [Ears also "close"][word] when a loud noise is heard, much like the eye closes when a bright light is seen.
 1. New Zealand [literally means new sea land][imgur 5].
 It is named after [Zeeland](https://en.wikipedia.org/wiki/Zeeland), a place in the Netherlands.
 1. [Zoodles][google 8] are noodles made with shredded zucchini.
 1. Costco pricing: `{"0.99": "Full price", "asterisk": "Discontinued", "0.79 or .49": "Mfg special offer", ".00": "Priced down, nearly out of stock", ".97": "Store manager deal"}`